 If you’re interested, here’s another article in memory of Victor Herbert, written by Dr. Charles Halstedand, and published in the American Journal of Clinical Nutrition.

-We would like to thank Dr. Herbert from the bottom of our heart, for his groundbreaking contribution to the field of vitamin B12, and to our understanding of its metabolism.
-As you can see from his model, the very first step of B12 deficiency is decreased active-B12 levels.
-This is exactly why the active-B12 test should be the first line of defense in diagnosing B12 deficiency cases, while they’re still recoverable and easy to treat.
+For his contribution to the field of vitamin B12 and to our understanding of its metabolism, we would like to thank Dr. Herbert from the bottom of our heart.
+As you can see from his model, the first step of B12 deficiency is active-B12 levels decreasing.
+The argument is that having the active-B12 blood test (holoTC test!) as the first line of defense in diagnosing B12 deficiency may help catch cases while they’re still recoverable and easy to treat.
+However, some doubt the model’s robustness today:

 In Conclusion

-To sum up, the active-B12 test represents a major step up over the current test, because it gives a much more accurate picture of the levels of bio-available B12.
-We hope the test will become widely available in routine laboratory setting and in research.
-It will improve the lives of millions, and it will make the task of vitamin B12 deficiency diagnosis easier for the laboratorian, the doctor, and the patient.
+To sum up, the active-B12 blood test represents a major step-up over the regular blood test, because it gives a much better picture of the levels of B12 that has any hopes of being absorbed.
+The test can make the task of B12 deficiency diagnosis easier for the laboratorian, the doctor, and the patient.
+However, currently available tests like MMA and homocysteine can discover functional B12 deficiencies almost as well, and sometimes better.

 Thanks for reading.